dfrencham/rad-gate/README.md

 - Arduino based micro controller with 11 digital IO pins
   - This design has been proven to run on the Arduino Uno (both the Adafruit Metro, and Robotdyne Uno clones)
-  - It also runs on the ESP8266, but you may need to change some of the pin references
+  - It also runs on the ESP8266, but you **will** need to change some of the pin references
 - Soundboard, I recommend the JQ2500 model.
 The Adafruit SoundFX boards also work
 - Amplifier module
 - Electro magnetic latch